-I have spoken before about why I left the Catholic Church and yet still believe that Jesus Christ was the Messiah.
-The Son of God.
-But there is an important caveat and it is the reason I do not consider myself Christian today.
-For me I cannot believe in a loving god that would break Their own laws of the natural world.
-Such laws form the foundation of our science and our civilization.
-To believe in their undoing is to give credence to all such miraculous stories that date from a time when such stories were widely believed.
-I believe Jesus Christ was sent by God to fulfill a mission.
-That mission was to provide people a message, from the one god, in which to embrace.
-That message was one of love, tailored for Jesus’ time.
-But in presenting that message would God allow Christ to perform miracles that defy Their own laws the most significant of which were the resurrection of His body and physical ascension into Heaven?
+Many of the beliefs I formed during that period I still hold.
+I still believe Jesus Christ was sent by God to fulfill a mission.
+That mission was to provide people a message, from the One god, in which to embrace.
+That message was one of love, tailored for Jesus’ time and place.
+But in presenting that message would God allow Christ to perform miracles that defy Their own laws the most significant of which were the resurrection of his body and physical ascension into the heavens?

 I believe our natural world is governed by scientific laws, many yet to be discovered, not the whim of gods performing supernatural acts.
 The true miracles lie in these laws which I believe were divinely conceived.
 Laws which created the cosmos, galaxies, and interstellar clouds of dust.
 Dust that would eventually come together to form the stars and planets.
 Planets that would eventually bring forth life.
 And life that would eventually evolve to love.
 None of which is supernatural but nonetheless miraculous in that I believe it is orchestrated by a Higher Power.
 Miracles can be found all around us, without defying the laws of nature.
 We just need to open our eyes and see that nature is the miracle.